Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Methods

 \subsection{Data splits}

 Our dataset comprises 742 WSIs obtained from 44 preclinical studies.
 To prevent data leakage and better approximate real-world evaluation conditions, the test set was constructed from studies excluded from the training or validation sets.
 The training and validation sets originate from the same studies but contain liver sections from different animals to ensure enough independence between training and validation set.
 In order to simulate OOD anomaly detection, we allocated two anomaly classes -- apoptosis and artifact -- to our joint OOD class, and therefore use the corresponding samples exclusively at the test time.
 This choice was motivated by the scarcity of annotated samples for these classes, rendering effective feature learning infeasible.
 Moreover, the apoptosis class is particularly challenging, as it represents lesions at the single-cell level, making it a valuable case for evaluating the sensitivity of a segmentation-based approach.
+Apoptosis also represents a near-OOD case, because it shares certain morphological and feature-space similarities with other anomalies, such as single-cell necrosis or mitosis.
+In contrast, artifact samples can be considered far-OOD.
+Morphologically, they do not resemble any biological anomaly class: they may appear as dark contamination spots, severely blurred regions, or folded tissue where the underlying cellular structure is entirely disrupted.
+These characteristics potentially place artifacts far from biologically meaningful classes in the feature space.
+Anomaly scores provided by our method (\emph{Maha+}) further corroborate our assumptions: the mean test-set score is lowest (i.e., farthest from the predicted class mean) for the artifact class (-7246), followed by the apoptosis class (-4387), and is substantially higher for ID classes (-1000).